Drawdown: From Practice to Theory and Back Again: Drawdown Risk Attribution

 where $w_i$ is the portfolio exposure to factor $i$ and the summand representing idiosyncratic risk is not included for simplicity.
 Because portfolio risk is not a weighted sum of source risks, there is no direct analog to this decomposition for risk measures.
 However, there is a parallel in terms of \emph{marginal risk contributions} (MRC), which are interpreted as a position's percent contribution to overall portfolio risk.
 They provide a mathematically and economically sound way of decomposing risk into additive subcomponents.

-For a risk measure $\rho$, the marginal contribution to risk of a factor is the approximate change in overall portfolio risk when increasing the factor exposure by a small amount, while keeping all other exposures fixed.
-Formally, marginal risk contributions can be defined for any differentiable risk measure~$\rho$.
+For a risk measure $\rho$, the marginal contribution to risk of a factor is the approximate change in overall portfolio risk when increasing the factor exposure by a small amount, while keeping all other exposures fixed.\footnote{Risk contributions have become part of the standard toolkit for risk management, and they are used for risk budgeting and capital allocation.
+We refer the reader to \citet{Tasche2000}, \citet{Kalkbrener2005}, \citet{Denault2001}, and \citet{Qian2006} for more details.} Formally, marginal risk contributions can be defined for any differentiable risk measure~$\rho$.

-\begin{defn} For a factor $X_i$ in the portfolio $P=\sum_i w_i X_i$, its \emph{marginal risk contribution} $\mrc_i$ is the derivative of the underlying risk measure $\rho$ along its exposure $w_i$:
+\begin{defn} For a factor $F_i$ in the portfolio $P=\sum_i w_i F_i$, its \emph{marginal risk contribution} $\mrc_i$ is the derivative of the underlying risk measure $\rho$ along its exposure $w_i$:

 If $\rho$ is homogenous of degree one, the overall portfolio risk can be decomposed using Euler's homogoneous function theorem as follows:

 where $\rc_i^\rho(P) = w_i \mrc_i^\rho(P)$ is the $i$-th total \emph{risk contribution} to $\rho$.
 Finally, \emph{fractional risk contributions} denote the fractional contribution of the $i$-th factor to portfolio risk. \end{defn}